Make a scene

 A point feature in your 3D map notes layer now marks the source of the Casiquiare.
 Next, you'll add map notes for the other two locations, to which you can quickly navigate with your bookmarks.

-- On the Map tab, click Bookmarks and choose the Orinoco River bookmark.
+- On the Map tab, click Bookmarks and choose the Rio Orinoco bookmark.
 Add a map note on the river.

-- Navigate to Mount Chimborazo and add a map note (try to place it at the top of the mountain).
+- Navigate to the Mount Chimborazo bookmark and add a map note (try to place it at the top of the mountain).

 Before you continue, you'll save your edits.